n3s0/n3s0.github.io/content/feed/writeups/sadservers/bucharest.md

 ---
-title: "SadServers: Bucharest: Connecting to Postgres"
+title: "Bucharest: Connecting to Postgres"
+author: "Timothy Loftus (n3s0)"
 date: 2024-03-09T18:40:47-06:00
+lastmod: 2025-10-15
-summary: "Notes from running through the Bucharest scenario from SadServers."
+summary: "Notes from running through the Bucharest scenario from SadServers.
+Where you troubleshoot and fix a PostgresSQL server."
 draft: false
-hidden: false
-externalURL: false
-showDate: true
-showModDate: true
-showReadingTime: true
-showTags: true
-showPagination: true
-invertPagination: true
-showToC: true
-openToC: false
-showComments: true
-showHeadingAnchors: true
+tags: ["sadservers", "postgresql"]
 ---

 ## Scenario